noemihuckins/Latin102/quiz2.md

 > case: dative because Eurytion serves as the indirect object Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.
 > Eurytion, whose brothers were centaurs, expected to marry Deianira.
-> relative pronoun: qui❌
+> relative pronoun: cuius
-> antecedant: Eurytion nominative singular,
+> antecedant: Eurytion genetive singular,
 > gender and number: masculine singular
-> case: nominative because Eurytion is the subject of the sentence (dative because it is the indirect objecrt of the sentence)❌
+> case: genetive because its posessive
 Nessus tried to rape Deianira.
 Hercules killed Nessus.
-> Nessus, who was killed by Hercules(whom Hercules killed)❌, tried to rape Deianira.
+> Nessus, whom Hercules killed, tried to rape Deianira.
-> relative pronoun: qui❌
+> relative pronoun: qui
 > antecedant: Nessus nominative singular, Nessus
 > gender and number: masculine singular
-> case: nominative because Nessus is the subject of the sentence Nessus gave Deianira a vial of blood.
+> case: accusative direct object of sentence
+Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
 > Nessus gave Deianira a vial of blood, by which Hercules was poisoned.
 > relative pronoun: quo